1. Introduction to

 To

-display the list of all keys that are installed for the RPM verification
+display the list of all keys that are installed for the RPM verifications as shown in the screenshot. command is

 #sudo